Lockie42/python-calculator/README.md

 -For 3 to 5 year old

 ### The design
--Base coulor grey(all of the number fuctions 0 to 9)
+-Base colour grey(all of the number fuctions 0 to 9)

 -Hot pink for the following funtions, Equals, New Sum and the addtion funtion